ModelInference/dinv/README.md

 traffic.
 The second interface is a set of commented annotations used to trigger source code analysis.

+**TODO: The above paragraph does not tell me how to instrument my code.
+Provide an example.**

 #### Runtime API

+**TODO: Runtime API does not convey what must be done to instrument code.
+Re-title to be actionable.**

+To use DInv, the library must be aware of network messages in your system.
-For DInv to analyze network traffic, it must be made privy to all communication.
-Two methods `Pack( buffer )` and `Unpack( buffer )` must be used on transmitted data.
+Two methods `Pack( buffer )` and `Unpack( buffer )` must be used prior to transmitting/receiving data.
 The `Pack()` function must be used on buffer prior to sending.
 It adds tracking information to the buffer and logs the sending event. `Unpack()` must be used on all received data.
-It removes the tracking information added by `Pack()` and logs the receiving event.
+It removes the tracking information added by `Pack()` and logs the received message.

-As an cursory example consider the following code snippet involving two hosts sending a message to one another.
-For more complete examples see the examples library
+As an example consider the following code snippet involving two hosts that send a message to one another:

 client.go